sangling/OfficeDocs-AppCompliance/Teams/woobotio-woobot.md

 Describe where/how is this application's data is stored and how access to it is controlled.
 Is it encrypted?
 Who can access it?
 How do you ensure that only authorized systems/individuals can access it?
 Examples: 2FA for all admins, Privileged Access Management (PMA), partitioning service admin accounts from Azure AD/corporate user accounts, protected IP ranges between systems, etc.

->Only privleged access is granted in a need to know basis.
-All privleged users make use of 2FA.
+>Only privileged access is granted in a need to know basis.
+All privileged users make use of 2FA.

 #### Organizational controls for data stored by partner